-How to Prevent Discoloring and Scorching Heat Sensitive Textiles
+How to Prevent Heat Marks on Heat Sensitive Textiles

 My first piece of advice is:

-If the tag specifically calls for no iron or a cool iron it’s most likely because the material will discolor under high heat.
+If the tag specifically calls “No Iron” or “Cool Iron Only” it’s most likely because the material will discolor under high heat.
 Sometimes the discoloration is temporary.
 Other times it’s permanent.
 If you have a project you really want to do and you’re willing to run the risk of irreversibly ruining the item, it’s best to have at least one duplicate item as a back up.
 However, if you’re in a pinch, you can test press an inconspicuous area of the garment like inside on the back.

 Did you know most iron settings are actually a range of temperatures?
 When you hear the little tick from the iron you know you’ve reached the highest temperature in your setting and it will cycle back down to the lowest temperature in the setting.
 For most projects the variance in temperatures is not a problem, but when working with heat sensitive fabrics the regulated, accurate temperature on a heat press is your best bet.
 Additionally, achieving proper pressure with your home iron is not as accurate as a heat press.
 Proper pressure is important for every project, but especially when we’ll be reducing another part of the application process.
 Which brings me to tip #3!